 The report concludes that using advanced crane erect timber MMC systems reduces H&S hazard exposure by 20%.

-Deep dive H&S risk profiling methodology and assessments were developed and undertaken on the following build techniques.
-These were:
+Deep dive H&S risk profiling methodology and assessments were developed and undertaken on the following build techniques:

-- GEN1 forklift & loose joists v GEN3 crane & floor cassettes
+- GEN1 forklift & loose joists vs GEN3 crane & floor cassettes

-- GEN1 forklift & site fitted windows v GEN3 crane & pre-fitted windows
+- GEN1 forklift & site fitted windows vs GEN3 crane & pre-fitted windows

-These examined the safety requirements and risk profiles associated with the differing techniques and working practises, assessed to HSE risk exposure categories.
+These assessed the safety requirements and risk profiles associated with the differing techniques and working practices to HSE risk exposure categories.

 AIMCH focus is on building a weatherproof, insulated, and secure structural shell in one day, ideally with no scaffolding and a pre-tiled roof.
 This requires the use of a crane and the scaling up of panelised MMC solutions.